mshick/mshick/README.md

 - <samp>[Using AI to map hope for refugees with UNHCR, the UN Refugee Agency](https://github.blog/open-source/social-impact/using-ai-to-map-hope-for-refugees-with-unhcr-the-un-refugee-agency/) <kbd>2025-09-24T12:12-04:00</kbd></samp>
 - <samp>[A step-by-step guide to modernizing Java projects with GitHub Copilot agent mode](https://github.blog/ai-and-ml/github-copilot/a-step-by-step-guide-to-modernizing-java-projects-with-github-copilot-agent-mode/) <kbd>2025-09-23T09:00-04:00</kbd></samp>
 - <samp>[Our plan for a more secure npm supply chain](https://github.blog/security/supply-chain-security/our-plan-for-a-more-secure-npm-supply-chain/) <kbd>2025-09-22T20:29-04:00</kbd></samp>
+- <samp>[Gartner positions GitHub as a Leader in the 2025 Magic Quadrant for AI Code Assistants for the second year in a row](https://github.blog/ai-and-ml/github-copilot/gartner-positions-github-as-a-leader-in-the-2025-magic-quadrant-for-ai-code-assistants-for-the-second-year-in-a-row/) <kbd>2025-09-22T14:24-04:00</kbd></samp>

 <!-- POSTS:END -->